 - Mix all the filling ingredients: milk, melted butter, spices and sugar in a medium saucepan (or a bowl).
-Add pumpkin puree to that mixture and mix everything again.
+Add 1/2 cups flour and 2 cups pumpkin puree to that mixture and mix everything again.
 Set aside.

 - Using electric mixer, beat eggs until nice and fluffy, in a different bowl.
 Carefully fold the eggs into the pumpkin mixture from step 3.

 - Pour the resulting pumpkin mixture into a greased 8 x 11 casserole dish.
 Add the topping ingredients from Step 2 and spread it evenly on top.